sohittaksande/Vehicle-Number-Plate-Detection-Using-MATLAB/README.md

 1>Run MATLAB from the desktop.
 2>Open the vehicle_number_plate.m file and click on the Run menu button.
 It will prompt you to select an image file in .jpg format.
 3>Select an image file with a vehicle number plate.
-In this example, we have used the vehicle1.jpg file.